abosotaif/gaming-lounge-neon/README.md

     - Click "Add New... -> Project" and import your repository.
     - Vercel should automatically detect it as a Vite project.
 The `vercel.json` file in the root directory will configure the build and rewrites correctly to handle both the frontend and the backend API.

-3.  **Configure Environment Variables:**
+3.  **Configure Environment Variables (CRITICAL STEP):**
+    - The local `.env` file is **not** used by Vercel.
+You must add the variables in the Vercel dashboard.
     - In your Vercel project's settings, go to "Settings" -> "Environment Variables".
+    - Add the following two variables:
+        1. **`DATABASE_URL`**:
+            - **Name**: `DATABASE_URL`
-    - Add your `DATABASE_URL` with the connection string from Neon.
+            - **Value**: Your full connection string from Neon.
+        2. **`FRONTEND_URL`**:
+            - **Name**: `FRONTEND_URL`
-    - Add `FRONTEND_URL` with the URL Vercel assigns to your deployment (e.g., `https://your-app-name.vercel.app`).
+            - **Value**: The production URL Vercel assigns to your deployment (e.g., `https://your-app-name.vercel.app`).
 This is crucial for CORS on the backend.

-4.  **Deploy:** Click the "Deploy" button.
-Vercel will build the frontend, deploy the backend as a serverless function, and your site will be live.
+4.  **Deploy / Redeploy:**
+    - If this is the first time, click "Deploy".
+    - If you are adding the variables to an existing project, you must trigger a new deployment for the changes to take effect.
+Go to the "Deployments" tab and "Redeploy" the latest one.

+## Debugging on Vercel

+If the application is not working after deployment, the most likely cause is a problem with the backend connecting to the database.
+You will **not** see connection errors in the "Build Logs".
+You must check the **"Runtime Logs"**.

+1. Go to your project dashboard on Vercel.
+2. Click the **Logs** tab.
+3. Ensure you are viewing logs for the **Functions** and not the Build.
+4. Open your deployed application in a new browser tab.
+This will trigger the backend serverless function to run.
+5. Check the logs in the Vercel dashboard.
+You should see messages like `✅ Database connection test successful.` If there is an error, it will be printed here in red.
+This is the best way to diagnose post-deployment issues.

 ## Default Credentials